localstack/docs/content/en/user-guide/tools/cloud-pods/launchpad/index.md

 For more general information about Cloud Pods, please visit the [Cloud Pods Overview]({{< ref "cloud-pods" >}}). <br>
 The LocalStack Cloud Pods Launchpad allows you to quickly share and inject cloud pods into a LocalStack instance.

 ## Creating your sharable link
 Navigate to [app.localstack.cloud/launchpad](https://app.localstack.cloud/launchpad) where you can create a sharable link for your pods.
 <img src="link-generator.png" alt="Cloud Pods Launchpad Link Generator" />

 Enter a public URl to your pod in the first input field, and click on 'Generate Link'.
 The resulting link can be copied and shared with others.

+{{< alert title="Warning" color="warning" >}}
+Please consider that the launchpad takes an arbitrary URL as input and passes it onto your LocalStack instance to inject the pod.
+This may lead to unintended side effects, as the URL that is passed to the launchpad is not validated in any way.

+We also display the URL on the UI, so please make sure that your trust the URL when using the launchpad.
+{{< /alert >}}

 ## Adding a badge to your repository
 <img src="badge-demo.png" style="margin-bottom: 1rem" alt="Cloud Pods Badge Demonstration" />